 How Do I ReBuild a Broken Life?
-Can I Do It Myself?
+Who can help?
+What can I do Myself?
 Where Do I Start?
 Where Am I Now?
 What happened?
 What can I do for my friend?

-Whether you are seriously injured in an accident or someone you love is diagnosed with cancer or you lose a spouse it’s incredibly important and helpful to attend to your emotions.
-(Even if it seems there aren’t any that need attending to?
+Whether you are seriously injured in an accident, someone you love is diagnosed with cancer or you lose a spouse, it’s incredibly important to STOP.
+Attend to your current emotions.
+(Sometimes it seems there aren’t any feelings that need attending to?
 However, ‘Numbness’ is an emotion and it’s crying out for attention.)

-When the amygdala, the part of the brain that governs fight, flight or freeze and takes over, the frontal cortex shuts down.
-In this way it cannot take away or slow down your much faster ancient brain by ‘over thinking’.
-It also means that you don’t have the thoughts/words to remember it.
+When the amygdala, the part of the brain that governs fight, flight or freeze and takes over during trauma, the frontal cortex, where thinking happens, shuts down.
+In this way thinking cannot take away or slow down from your automatic and much faster ancient brain reaction.
+You can’t ‘over think’.
+It also means that you don’t have the thoughts/words to remember the trauma.
 Talking about the incident later, in trauma counselling, people often shake their heads and wonder how on earth they did what they did.
 This is how: it was pure, unthinking, physical reaction.

-After the initial shock, reality sets in.
-Often some form of temporary use of medication is helpful at this stage while you start to sort out the future.
+After the initial shock, trauma, reality sets in.
+Often some form of temporary use of medication is often helpful at this stage while you start to accept what happened and sort out the future.
 Often the feeling of anxiety is unbearable and you are sure that no-one else will be able to help.
-And in one sense you may be right: perhaps no-one else can help you put your life back together.
-Only you.
-With a lot of love and support.
-The truth is that the answers to every possible problem are buried in our heart and when we dig deeper than we ever thought possible, we will find them.
-At this stage, a good counsellor and/or social worker can help us to see what deep down we already know.
+You can do this!

-For the longest time life seemed a chaos of both physical and emotional challenges for me with one problem right on the heels of another.
+For the longest time, life seemed a chaos of both physical and emotional challenges for me with one problem right on the heels of another.
 I was a difficult patient for sure.
 A very impatient patient!
 I didn’t just want to heal, I wanted to heal totally and right now.
 You may feel the same?
-My brain injury caused me to over-focus and I would work on one aspect of life but lose ground in another.
-Eventually I realized that total recovery is a blend of all of it… And nothing less would do!
-You may feel the same?
+My brain injury caused me to over-focus and I would work on one aspect of life, exclusively, losing ground in another.
+Eventually I realized that total recovery is a blend of recovery in every area at the same time.
+Nothing less will do!

 Healing Requires Simultaneous Attention to your Physical, Emotional, Cognitive, Joy and Financial Needs.

 Every time.
 All the time.
-At the Neuroscience Summit in 2017 it was officially confirmed that such integration was necessary for all successful healing.
+And at the Neuroscience Summit in 2017 it was officially confirmed that such integration was necessary for all successful healing.